VINCI – Annual report – 31 December 2018

 F. Concession and PPP contracts

-Under the terms of IFRIC 12 “Service Concession Arrangements”, a concession operator has a twofold activity:
+Under the terms of IFRIC 12 “Service Concession Arrangements”, a concession operator may have a twofold activity:

-- a construction activity in respect of its obligations to design, build and finance a new asset that it delivers to the grantor: revenue is recognised on a stage of completion basis in accordance with IAS 11;
+• a construction activity in respect of its obligations to design, build and finance a new asset that it delivers to the grantor;

-- an operating and maintenance activity in respect of concession assets: revenue is recognised in accordance with IAS 18.
+• an operating and maintenance activity in respect of concession assets.

 In return for its activities, the operator receives remuneration from:

-- users: the intangible asset model applies.
-The operator has a right to receive tolls (or other forms of payment) from users in consideration for the financing and construction of the infrastructure.
-The intangible asset model also applies whenever the concession grantor remunerates the concession operator based on the extent of use of the infrastructure by users, but with no guarantees as to the amounts that will be paid to the operator (under a simple “pass through” or “shadow toll” agreement).
+• users: in this case, the intangible asset model applies.
+The operator has a right to receive tolls (or other forms of remuneration) from users in consideration for the financing and construction of the infrastructure.
+This model also applies whenever the concession grantor remunerates the concession operator based on the extent of use of the infrastructure by users, but with no guarantees as to the amounts that will be paid to the operator (under a simple “pass through” or “shadow toll” agreement).

 The motorway concession companies ASF, Cofiroute, Escota, Arcour and Arcos, along with most of the Group’s airport concession companies, use the straight-line method for amortising concession intangible assets.

-- the grantor: the financial asset model applies.
+• the grantor: in this case, the financial asset model applies.
 The operator has an unconditional contractual right to receive payments from the concession grantor, irrespective of the amount of use made of the infrastructure.